ChicoState/djsongmatch-ux/phaseII/README.md

 ## Findings

 Our software engineering team received six responses from the informal feedback.
+The first respondent asked for a locking mechanism for categories to receive consistent recommendations.

 <!-- !!!
 For each research method, detail each of the findings to clarify new discoveries of users' needs !!! -->